ClauellaN/clauella-nikiza-portfolio/README.md

 3. **Interactivity:**
    - Added hover effects to project cards to provide additional information and links to live demos and source code.
    - Implemented a burger menu for easy navigation on mobile devices.
+   - Integrated EmailJS to handle contact form submissions and send emails directly from the website.

 ---